Skip to content

 Starting your puppy on the right diet is important.
 Where possible, you should use the same food as the dog breeder to prevent an upset tummy.
 If you want to change the dog food, you need to change it slowly by adding small amounts of the new food to the original food.

 Jack Russells prefer to eat small biscuits.
 Make sure the dry dog food is suited to the size of your dog.
-Food packaging will provide guidance on suitability and portion size to help keep you right.
+Food packaging will provide guidance on suitability and portion size to help you serve the right amount.

 Grooming

-There are two types of Jack Russell coats - smooth and rough.
-The good news is that both coats are low maintenance.
+There are three types of Jack Russell coats – smooth, broken and rough.
+So, whether you have a wire haired or long haired Jack Russell, their coats are low maintenance.
 To minimise the amount of fur on the floor and furniture, you should brush your dog once a week; removing any loose fur and keeping their coat clean and smooth.

 Exercise

-They’ve lots of energy so should be exercised daily.
-Puppy legs can get tired easily; however, you should aim to walk an adult Jack Russell twice a day, for at least 30 minutes.
+A true hunting dog, Jack Russells love exploring and have lots of energy, so they should be exercised daily.
+Puppy legs can get tired easily; however, you should aim to walk an adult Jack Russell twice a day, for at least one hour.

 Training